 For a child baptism please first agree a date with Fr.
 Gerry before completing the baptism application form.

-The Holy Eucharist completes the Christian initiation.
+The Holy Eucharist for an adult completes the Christian initiation.
 At the Last Supper Our Saviour instituted the Eucharistic sacrifice of his body and blood.
 This he did in order to perpetuate the sacrifice of the cross throughout the ages, a memorial of his death and resurrection.
 A sacrament of love, a sign of unity, a bond of charity.
 Those who have been raised by Baptism may participate with the whole community in the Lord’s sacrifice by the means of the Eucharist.

 Confirmation is a sign that a person has reached maturity.
 It strengthens baptismal grace and the believer receives the gift of the Holy Spirit.
 The Sacrament of Confirmation is conferred by the Bishop through the laying on of hands and the anointing with Chrism.

 Sin is before all else an offence against God; a rupture of communion with him.
 At the same time it damages communion with the Church.
 For this reason conversion entails both God’s forgiveness and reconciliation with the Church, which are expressed and accomplished liturgically by the Sacrament of Penance and Reconciliation.

 Our parishes offer the opportunity for private confession.
 Times are given in the newsletter.